 Fostering innovation and best practices in public water supply and sanitation systems of mid-sized cities.

-Urban water and wastewater systems are part of the core elements of infrastructure necessary to creating safe, healthy and vibrant cities.
-Operating in the background 24 hours a day, every day, municipal water works are also among the largest consumers of electricity in a community - and thus also among a community's greatest emitter of greenhouse gas (GHG) emissions.
+Urban water and wastewater systems are part of the core elements of infrastructure necessary for creating safe, healthy and vibrant cities.
+Operating in the background 24 hours a day, every day, municipal water works are also among the largest consumers of electricity in a community - and thus among a community's greatest emitters of greenhouse gases (GHG).
 With rapid growth of the urban middle class projected throughout the developing world, demand for urban municipal water and wastewater services is expected to rise by at least 40 percent by 2030.

 In developing countries, electricity costs often make up to 40 percent of total operating costs for water and wastewater facilities.
-These systems are often riddled with inefficiencies, housing a tremendous potential for reducing costs and GHG emissions.
+Many of these systems are riddled with inefficiencies, housing a tremendous potential for reducing costs and GHG emissions.